rust-lang/rust/doc/guide-ffi.md

 to queue events.
 The reading end (`Port`) is used in the Rust task which owns the wrapper object.

+Depending on the type of data in the event you might want to convert callback data from C into a more suitable Rust structure before sending it into the channel.
+E.g. it makes sense to convert C strings (`char*`) into Rust strings.
+You could also use Rust enumerations to differentiate between multiple types of events and their data.

 Putting this together a wrapper for a library that uses a background thread that sends events could look like: